peter-evans/create-pull-request/docs/updating.md

 ### Breaking changes

+- The `add-paths` input no longer accepts `-A` as a valid value.
+When committing all new and modified files the `add-paths` input should be omitted.

 - If using self-hosted runners or GitHub Enterprise Server, there are minimum requirements for `v4` to run.
 See "What's new" below for details.

 ### What's new